All About Database Architects

 - Solutions Architect

-There were about 287,200 jobs for Database Architect in 2016 (in the United States).
+In 2016, there was an estimated number of 287,200 jobs in the United States for Database Architect.
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Database Architect by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+There will be an estimated 22,400 positions for Database Architect per year.

 The states with the most job growth for Database Architect are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.